barryclark/jekyll-now/_posts/2018-2-19-Vim-Crash-Course.md

 Second key point: everything is case sensitive.
 Upper and lower case versions of commands tend to do _similar_ things, but they are **not** the same.
 Pay attention to case, or find youself wondering why you're typing at the end of your file instead of the start.

 Finally, I suggest playing around with the following commands in a text file you don't care about.
 It's much easier to understanding how exactly everything behaves by actually _seeing_ it.
-The command `vim file.txt` will create and open a new file called file.txt in the current (unless one already exists, in which case it will just open it).
+The command `vim file.txt` will create and open a new file called _file.txt_ in the current directory (unless that file already exists, in which case it will just open it).

 ---